e-dschungel/kas_tools/README.md

 # kas_tools
+**WARNING**
+This project is no longer actively maintained as the main use case (changing the owner due to different FTP and PHP user) is no longer required.
+FTP and PHP use the same user now.
+However, the repo stays active and accepts PRs.

 This repo contains tools for the SSH shell of the german hoster [all-inkl.com](http://www.all-inkl.com).
 They are implemented in Python and make use of the KAS API (see http://kasapi.kasserver.com/dokumentation/phpdoc/index.html).
 They are intended to be used on the SSH shell (available for plans >= "Premium") of kasserver.com, other usages are not supported.